 How to Backup Digital Photos

-I use Backblaze to backup my photos and computer files.
-I like it because it’s easy to use (I’m certainly not a computer wizard) and it’s simple to retrieve your files if you need to get to them.
+I use Backblaze to backup my entire computer, and all of my photos.
+It’s great because it’s easy to use (I’m certainly not a computer wizard) and it’s simple to retrieve your files if you need to get to them.
 If you’d like to try it, use this link for 3 free months!

 Printing Your Photos

 Printing your digital photos is also important.
 You don’t need to print all of them (for me, that would be a ridiculous amount of photos- I wouldn’t have the space to store them all!) but you should choose a selection of your favorites, from time to time, and get them printed.
 You can create a book of your images easily using services like Mpix, Artifact Uprising, and Shutterfly.
 Every year I make a book from my Facebook posts with My Social Book– it’s super easy and fun!

 If you have professional photos, order some of them through your photographer!
 You’ll find the quality of professional prints and print products is much better and your photos will last longer.
 If you don’t print your photos you’re really missing out on the best way to enjoy them!

 Photographs are memories that you can actually see.
 They’re magical, and nostalgic.
 You can show your personal memories to family and friends for years- even generations.
 That’s why it’s so important to protect your photographs and back them up so you don’t risk losing them forever.